shatakshii02/research-ai-agent/README.md

 🤝 AI Assistance

 I used AI help (ChatGPT) for:

-Setting up the project structure

 Debugging .env issues
 Replacing OpenAI GPT with Groq LLaMA-3

-Drafting this README

 All core implementation and testing were done by me.

 📌 Tech Stack